As an employer, DWP is committed to the Civil Service ambition to become the UK’s most inclusive employer and we will continue to:

 - treating our customers, colleagues and partners fairly and with respect

-- promoting an environment free from discrimination, bullying and harassment, and tackling behaviour which breaches this
+- promoting an environment free from discrimination, bullying and harassment, and taking action where such unacceptable behaviour exists

 - building in legislative requirements and best practice to all our service delivery and employee policies and procedures, and supporting these with appropriate training and guidance

-Every person working for the department has a personal responsibility for implementing and promoting these principles in their day-to-day dealings with everyone – including members of the public, other staff and employers and partners.
+Every person working for the department has a personal responsibility for implementing and promoting these commitments in their day-to-day dealings with everyone – including members of the public, other colleagues and employers and partners.
 Inappropriate behaviour is not acceptable.

-We will measure and report on the effectiveness of our service delivery and employee policies and processes, in relation to these principles, by building performance monitoring and management information requirements into policy and product development.
+We will measure and report on the effectiveness of our service delivery and employee policies and processes, in relation to these commitments through performance and management information monitoring.
 This information will be used to inform future policy and to enhance business processes.

-We think it is important that all our people can contribute to the achievement of the department’s objectives.
-Staff have access to learning and development products covering all equality areas.
+We think it is important that all our colleagues understand the importance of diversity, equality and inclusion and can contribute to the achievement of the department’s objectives.
+All colleagues have access to a range of learning and development products to help build their knowledge and understanding.